 Molecular biology is changing the way we see and classify melanocytic lesions, and there have been interesting advances in this field over the past few years.1

-Moreover, it is remarkable how heterogeneous melanoma can get in terms of its histopathological appearance.
+Moreover, it is remarkable how heterogeneous melanoma can be in terms of its histopathological appearance.
 Although this is probably due to multiple factors, mutational status is gaining interest as it might determine some clinical and histopathological features such as the degree of pagetoid spread or the shape and size of melanoma cells.
 In a previous study, Viros et al.,2 defined some histopathological features associated with the presence of BRAF mutations.
 BRAF mutated melanomas displayed an increased upward migration and nest formation of intraepidermal melanocytes, a sharper demarcation towards the surrounding skin, thickening of the involved epidermis, rounder, larger and more pigmented melanoma cells, and thickening of the involved epidermis.

 Histopathological reports of tumor characteristics are subject to interobserver variability, so diagnosis and description of melanoma can often be problematic.
 In melanocytic lesions, several studies have reported a low level of agreement for some semi-quantitative features, such as lymphocytic infiltration or regression.3–6 In addition, the differential diagnosis between dysplastic nevi and early-stage invasive melanoma can sometimes be challenging too.7,8